Dbutler24/butler-portfolio/final_part_3.md

 I received several pieces of feedback regarding the calls to action, so I clarified that viewers should "vote with their dollar" and give money to AAPI stories if they want to see more representation on screen.
 I included several lists of content that the viewer can check out.

+Visually, I added and changed some images.
+I tweaked the orientation of some of the text and visualizations and added spacers so that there wouldn't be so much information clumped together.

 References:

 UCLA.
 “2020 Hollywood Diversity Report: A Different Story behind the Scenes.”
 Accessed February 28, 2021. https://newsroom.ucla.edu/releases/2020-hollywood-diversity-report.